anydote/azure-todo-app/README.md

 Notes:
 - The POST endpoint requires `AzureWebJobsStorage` to be set.
 Infra deployment wires this in Azure; for local experiments, export a Storage connection string.
-- Azure builds can use `requirements.txt` directly; uv is for local dev convenience.
+- Azure builds can use `api/requirements.txt` directly; uv is for local dev convenience.